nnethercote/perf-book/src/hashing.md

   out-perform all other hash algorithms within rustc. ([`fxhash`] is an older, less well maintained implementation of the same algorithm and types.)
 - [`fnv`] provides `FnvHashSet` and `FnvHashMap` types.
-Its hashing algorithm is higher quality than `fxhash`'s but a little slower.
+Its hashing algorithm is higher quality than `rustc-hash`'s but a little slower.
 - [`ahash`] provides `AHashSet` and `AHashMap`.
 Its hashing algorithm can take advantage of AES instruction support that is available on some processors.